 Required exams for licensure:

-- To complete TMI 1 and receive a recommendation for a license also requires a Praxis Subject Assessment (formerly Praxis II) in a subject area you want to teach.
+- To complete TMI 1 and receive a recommendation for a license also requires a Praxis Subject Assessment (formerly Praxis II) in a subject area you want to teach –OR– enough college hours to meet the endorsement requirement in one of the available subject areas.
 Only certain Praxis Subject Assessments may be accepted by each alternate route program in order to secure a license for a candidate.
 The list for TMI Online along with the specific score requirements for each exam can be found in the Testing Requirements section.

 Geographical, financial, and time commitments